-2020 has been an unprecedented year for video professionals both in terms of the disruption to our industry and the technology available to us.
+2020 was an unprecedented year for video professionals both in terms of the disruption to our industry and the technology available to us.
 The new production tools introduced this year have been unexpectedly groundbreaking, and we’re excited to highlight what we think are the most interesting and helpful tools for video and filmmakers.
 We’re going to help you quickly make sense of the vast amount of new pro video gear that has debuted this year, an unexpected silver lining to the pandemic cloud that has hung over our business thus far this year.

 Redefining The Cutting Edge